What is the Best KVM Switch

 ABLEWE KVM Switch

-The ABLEWE KVM Switch is a 2-port KVM switch that lets you control two computers using one keyboard, mouse, and 4K@60Hz monitor.
+The ABLEWE KVM Switch has two ports that let you control two computers using one keyboard, mouse, and 4K@60Hz monitor.
 It’s also unique in the sense that it offers USB 3.0 connectivity which allows for transfer speeds up to 5Gbps.

 While it does allow for fast USB transfer speeds, please keep in mind that there are only two total USB ports!